Kellen Diesch

-Kellen Diesch (DEESH; born August 23, 1997) is an American professional football offensive tackle for the Memphis Showboats of the United Football League (UFL).
+Kellen Diesch (DEESH; born August 23, 1997) is an American professional football offensive tackle.
 He played college football for the Texas A&M Aggies and Arizona State Sun Devils.

 Early life

 Diesch grew up in Trophy Club, Texas and attended Byron Nelson High School.

 College career

 Diesch began his college career at Texas A&M and redshirted his true freshman season.
 He played mostly as a reserve over the next three seasons.
 Diesch announced he would be leaving the program with the intent to transfer after his redshirt junior year.

 Diesch transferred to Arizona State as a graduate transfer.
 He became a starter in his first season with the Sun Devils.
 Diesch decided to utilize the extra year of eligibility granted to college athletes who played in the 2020 season due to the coronavirus pandemic and return to Arizona State for a second season.
 He was named second-team All-Pac-12 Conference in his final season.